 Becoming bankrupt is a serious business and is likely to have a major impact on you, both during the process and in the future.
 For one thing, the process places debtors under lots of restrictions and in some cases, their employment might be affected.
 Although creditors are prevented from contacting or bringing legal proceedings against bankrupt debtors, your credit record will still be affected, and you may find it much more difficult to access credit in the future.

-Declaring bankruptcy – how to declare bankruptcy?
+How to declare bankruptcy?

-You can apply for bankruptcy online and will need to provide information about your total debt, income and regular outgoings.
+You can file for bankruptcy online and will need to provide information about your total debt, income and regular outgoings.
 Applications are reviewed by officials from the Insolvency Service who will usually provide a decision within 28 days.
 If you owe more than £5,000, your creditors can also apply to make you bankrupt without your permission.

-What happens if I declare bankruptcy?
+What happens when I declare bankruptcy?

-Once the bankruptcy process has begun, your existing bank account may be frozen and you will need to either approach your current bank or find a new provider to continue using everyday banking services.
+Once the process has begun, your existing bank account may be frozen and you will need to either approach your current bank or find a new provider to continue using everyday banking services.
 Control of your non-essential assets will also be passed over to an official trustee, who may sell them to raise money for your creditors.

-Assets that might be affected by bankruptcy include any properties that you own a share in (including your home), items that hold significant value such as a car or motorbike, and personal possessions that are not essential to your everyday life including high-value jewellery or electronics.
+Assets that might be affected include any properties that you own a share in (including your home), items that hold significant value such as a car or motorbike, and personal possessions that are not essential to your everyday life including high-value jewellery or electronics.
 Items that are fundamental to the running of your day-to-day life can usually be exempted from seizure during bankruptcy and these include things like clothing, furniture, household appliances and any tools of the trade that you need to run a business.